Lencerf/vscode-beancount/README.md

 * `beancount.separatorColumn`: specify the column of the decimal separator.
 * `beancount.instantAlignment`: Set it to `true` to align the amount (like 1.00 BTC) once a decimal point is inserted.
+* `beancount.completePayeeNarration`: Controls whether the auto completion list should include payee and narration fields.
 * `beancount.mainBeanFile`: If you are splitting beancount files into multiple files, set this value to either the full path or the relative path to your main bean file so that this extension can get all account information.
 If it is left blank, the extension will consider the file in the current window as the main file.
 * `beancount.runFavaOnActivate`: If it is set to `true`, [fava](https://github.com/beancount/fava) will run once this extension is activated.
+* `beancount.favaPath`: Specify the path of Fava if Fava is not installed in the main Python installation.
+* `beancount.python3Path`: Specify the path of Python if beancount is not installed in the main Python installation.
 * `beancount.inputMethods`: List the input methods for auto-completion of payees and narrations with CJK characters.
 Currently only `pinyin` is supported.
 [See details](https://github.com/Lencerf/vscode-beancount/blob/master/InputMethods.md).

 ## Recommended practices

+0. **Make sure you installed Python3 and [beancount](https://pypi.org/project/beancount/).
+Set `beancount.python3Path` to the current path.**
 1. Split your ledger into several `.bean` files according to time and put all your `open`/`close` in a main file.
 2. Include all other files in the